HaarigerHarald/android-youtubeExtractor/README.md

 calling ytFiles.get(itag).
 One ytFile contains the url and its appropriate meta data like: "mp4 1280x720" or "m4a dash aac"

 For further infos have a look at the supplied sample YouTube Downloader app.
 It uses the "Share" function in the official YouTube app to download the files provided by YouTube.
-It doesn't have a launcher entry though so don't be irritated. [youtubeSampleDL.apk](https://github.com/HaarigerHarald/android-youtubeExtractor/raw/master/bin/youtubeSampleDL.apk)
+It doesn't have a launcher entry though so don't be irritated.

 ## Requirements

 Android 3.0 and up for Webview Javascript execution see [js-evaluator-for-android](https://github.com/evgenyneu/js-evaluator-for-android)

-Not enciphered Videos may work on lower Android versions (untested).
+Not signature enciphered Videos may work on lower Android versions (untested).

 ## Advanced YouTube Downloader App